ganeti/ganeti/man/gnt-cluster.rst

 daemons not starting up on the new master, master-failover without the ``--no-voting`` option verifies a healthy majority of nodes and refuses the operation otherwise.

+The ``--ignore-offline-nodes`` flag ignores offline nodes when the cluster is voting on the master.
+Any nodes that are offline are not counted towards the vote or towards the healthy nodes required for a majority, as they will be brought into sync with the rest of the cluster during a node readd operation.

 MASTER-PING
 ~~~~~~~~~~~